 Please contact Lucy Arnold on 01463 830232 or email@example.com for a booking form and further information.

-The ability to tailor dates for larger clients is possible and if this is something that may interest you please get in touch.
+The ability to tailor dates for larger groups is possible and if this is something that may interest you please get in touch.

 The QGIS project actively encourage anyone to contribute, directly or indirectly, to the project.